DaRL-LibSignal/PromptGAT/README.md

 `python sim2real.py`

 ## At the same time of using this Docker Image, you have the the readily prepared LibSignal
-This is a multi-simulator supported framework, provide easy-to-configure settings for sim-to-sim simulated sim-to-real training and testing.
+This is a multi-simulator-supported framework that provides easy-to-configure settings for sim-to-sim simulated sim-to-real training and testing.
 For details, please visit: https://darl-libsignal.github.io/